 While it would be wonderful if teacher education programs covered the entire field of art education, that’s not always the case.
 Sometimes, teachers walk away from their college experience with gaps in their knowledge.
 Plus, like any field, art education is always changing and evolving.
 PRO is the perfect way for teachers to hone in on new media, techniques, and teaching ideas that interest them.

 Perhaps a teacher is wanting to learn about incorporating more student choice in their classroom.
 Transitioning from Traditional to Choice Curriculum and Organizing for Choice would be a perfect place to start.
-Or maybe, a teacher is thinking along the lines of the 2019 State of Art Education survey participants and lists Growth Mindset, STEAM and Social-Emotional Learning as areas of interest.
-We have Learning Packs for all three!
+Or maybe, a teacher is thinking along the lines of the 2019 State of Art Education survey participants and lists Growth Mindset, STEAM, and Social-Emotional Learning as areas of interest.
+We have PRO Packs for all three!

+We looked at the evidence—relevant teacher professional development positively affects student achievement.
+This unfolds in the following three steps.
 “First, professional development enhances teacher knowledge and skills.
 Second, better knowledge and skills improve classroom teaching.
 Third, improved teaching raises student achievement.
 If one link is weak or missing, better student learning cannot be expected.”